TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 # 12. Reporting tools
 ## A. Cutycapt
+- CutyCapt is a small cross-platform command-line utility to capture WebKit's rendering of a web page into a variety of vector and bitmap formats, including SVG, PDF, PS, PNG, JPEG, TIFF, GIF, and BMP.
 ## B. Faraday start
+- Faraday is a GUI application that consists of a ZSH terminal and a sidebar with details about your workspaces and hosts.
+- When Faraday supports the command you are running, it will automatically detect it and import the results.
+- In the example below, the original nmap command that was entered was nmap -A 192.168.0.7, which Faraday converted on the fly.
 ## C. Maltego(installer)
 - Maltego is an open source intelligence and forensics application.
 - It will offer you timous mining and gathering of information as well as the representation of this information in a easy to understand format.
 - This package replaces previous packages matlegoce and casefile.
 ## D. Pipal
+- All this tool does is to give you the stats and the information to help you analyse the passwords.
+The real work is done by you in interpreting the results.

 # 13. Social Engineering tools
 ## A. Maltego(installer)
+- Maltego is an open source intelligence and forensics application.
+- It will offer you timous mining and gathering of information as well as the representation of this information in a easy to understand format.
+- This package replaces previous packages matlegoce and casefile.
 ## B. msf Payload creater
+- A quick way to generate various “basic” Meterpreter payloads using msfvenom which is part of the Metasploit framework.
 ## C. Social Engineering toolkit(root)
+- The Social-Engineer Toolkit (SET) is an open-source penetration testing framework designed for social engineering.
+- SET has a number of custom attack vectors that allow you to make a believable attack in a fraction of time.
+- These kind of tools use human behaviors to trick them to the attack vectors.